-On the other hand, sometimes I’d have a student who went too specific or too broad.
-He/she would latch on to just one tiny detail from the text or give me a whole summary of everything he/she had read.
+On the other hand, sometimes I’d have a student who went too specific or too broad – like latching on to just one tiny detail from the text or giving me a summary of everything they’d read.

-Has this happened to you?!
-I figured out pretty quickly that my kiddos really needed scaffolded practice with the concept of topic vs. main idea to understand what these terms really mean.
-Here’s the bare bones of what I wanted them to learn:
+I figured out pretty quickly that my students really needed scaffolded practice with the concept of topic versus main idea to understand what these terms really mean.

 - The topic is the subject of the text.
-It’s short and sweet and limited to just a word or simple phrase.
+It’s short and we can say it with just a word or simple phrase.
 It’s general.

 - The main idea is what the author wants you to know about the topic.
 It’s a complete sentence that includes a whole idea.
 It’s the big takeaway that you learned from reading.
 It’s more specific.

 So how do you get students to understand the difference?
 What worked for me was using lots of differentiated activities.